feathr-ai/feathr/docs/quickstart_local_sandbox.md

 # Feathr Quick Start Guide with Local Sandbox

-We provide a local sandbox so users can use Feathr easily (TODO: expand on the motivation)
+We provide a local sandbox so users can use Feathr easily.
+The goal of the Feathr Sandbox is to:

+- make it easier for users to get started,
+- make it easy to validate feature definitions and new ideas
+- make it easier for Feathr devs to setup environment and develop new things
+- Interactive experience, usually try to run a job takes less than 1 min.

+As an end user, they can become productive in less than 5 mins.

 The Sandbox is ideal for:

-- Feathr devs to test new features
+- Feathr devs to test new features since this docker should everything they need
 - Feathr users who want to get started quickly